 Activities & Events

-Experiential learning through various field trips, internships, labor negotiation day, the free tax program and mentoring.
+Experiential learning through various trips, internships, labor negotiation day, the free tax program and mentoring.

 Opportunities for internships can be identified and pursued as they pertain to the individual student’s interest and course of study.